Tornado outbreak of March 16–18, 2021

 A tornado outbreak occurred on Saint Patrick's Day in the Deep South.
-Mississippi and Alabama were greatly affected, with numerous tornadoes being confirmed, including four that were rated EF2.
+Mississippi and Alabama were greatly affected, and although numerous tornadoes were confirmed, none of them reached higher than EF2 strength.
 Six people were injured by four different tornadoes across Alabama during the outbreak.
 A non-tornadic fatality also occurred due to a car crash near Natchez, Mississippi.
 The outbreak began the day before, with a couple tornadoes in Mississippi, and continued over the next two days.
 The storm moved eastward and affected portions of Florida, Georgia, the Carolinas, and Virginia on March 18, spawning more tornadoes and causing wind damage before the storms pushed offshore that night.
 In total, 51 tornadoes were confirmed during the event, including 25 in Alabama, making it the sixth-largest tornado event in the state's history, and is sometimes locally referred to as the Saint Patrick's Day tornado outbreak of 2021.
 The same areas would be hit again by a more significant and destructive tornado outbreak sequence one week later.

 The extratropical cyclone responsible for the tornado outbreak also resulted in a severe late-season blizzard in parts of the Southern Plains, particularly in the Texas and Oklahoma panhandles.
 Zero visibility was reported in much of the area for hours in a row on the morning of March 17, due to extremely heavy snowfall rates as well as wind gusts over 60 mph.